Growing Human Dignity

-Get to know what Tunapanda Institute has been upto.
+See what Tunapanda has been up to..

 “Like Da Vinci I’m meditating I will leave a mark even if I die tomorrow Antidrugs – I don’t want beer-to-beer I’m focused in need of peer-to-peer We’re thinking outside the canvas.” – Slavey da Illest Kibera Woods, an intercontinental collaboration between indie musician/composer Chris Cunningham (from American band Ravenna Woods) and two of Tunapanda’s[…]

 Posted on September 3, 2015 by Jay Larson Big ups to UP Magazine for nominating Tunapanda Institute for the 2015 Disruption by Design Awards!
 It’s an honor to be nominated.
 Read more here.

 “Lillian Masere has been in the institution for only two weeks now.
 She appreciates that the institution has helped her realize her dream.
 Her fighting spirit tells it all.
 “I learned about Tunapanda last year.
 I didn’t pass the first interview.
 I then visited the website and checked for the next application.
 The space has[…]

 Over the past few months, UP Magazine has had the opportunity to interview a series of leaders in different fields that all use a design-centric approach to providing solutions to issues that we experience in Nairobi today.
 These designers, like the Swiss more than half a century before them, are striving to create a vernacular[…]